pizmiz/Bug-Classifier-App/README.md

 Milestone 3: Finished AI functionality, building UI and finishing project.

+# PreReqs:

+1. Python Installed
+2. TensorFlow Installed using PiP
+3. Flask Installed using PiP

 # To Run:

-Make sure python installed and set in enviornment variables.

 1. Use Python to run Homepage.py
 2. Go to address listed: http://127.0.0.1:5000